alakachr/Face_classification/README.md

 # Face_classification
-This is a binary classification  task for human faces
+This is a binary classification  task for human faces.